 Stay at: The 128 rooms at the Bellevue Palace (from $350) are large and comfortable.
 Ask for one with a river view.

 Visit Parma, Italy

-Stay at: Stay at Hotel Daniel (from $80) for easy access to its restaurant, Cocchi, a shrine to cured meats.
+Stay at: Book a room at Hotel Daniel (from $80) for easy access to its restaurant, Cocchi, a shrine to cured meats.